 Jeff has fought against voter suppression efforts such as gerrymandering and voter restrictions that are designed to reduce Black political power.
 He has also sponsored legislation to establish the Black Women & Girls Task Force, a group that would study the health and wealth disparities of Black women, review educational disparities and other key factors, legislation to allow municipalities to remove confederate monuments, and the NC Crown Act to prohibit discrimination against people based on hairstyle or hair texture.

 Jeff also has a strong record of fighting for full recognition, inclusion, and respect for North Carolina’s Native American and Indigenous communities.
 In particular, Jeff supported fixing state recognition for the Lumbee Tribe and creating the Lumbee Tribe Trust.
-That support will continue in the US Senate – starting with the fight for full federal recognition for the Lumbee Tribe.
+That support will continue in Congress – starting with the fight for full federal recognition for the Lumbee Tribe.

 The Violence Against Women Act has expired, the right to choose is being attacked, and domestic violence has increased.
 The government should be standing up for its citizens, not playing politics with our health.